 On the drive out I could see what looked like an interesting part of the creek from the road, so when I spotted a couple of 4 wheel drive tracks heading in I parked the car and walked the few metres to where the creek was cutting through all this dark rock.

 What an amazing place this would be to spend a summer day.
-Hanging out in a natural spa bath and surrounded by birdsong!
+Hanging out in a natural spa surrounded by birdsong!